 You can check out and return library resources, pay fines, or register your library card at the Circulation Desk.
-For assistance contact Bryan Hinds or Brandi Swanson, Circulation Supervisors, at 333-6246.
+For assistance contact Bryan Hinds or Brandi Russell, Circulation Supervisors, at 333-6246.

 St. Ambrose Library participates in the Iowa Open Access program, which allows any Iowa resident to access library resources.
 Simply bring proof of Iowa residence and a photo ID to the circulation desk to receive a community borrower card.